ShreyaKapoor18/ShreyaKapoor18.github.io/_pages/about.md

 </div>
 </H2>

-Hi, I am a PhD student at the Cognitive Computer Vision Lab, supervised by [Prof. Dr. Bernhard Egger](https://eggerbernhard.ch/) at the University of Erlangen Nuremberg.
-I am interested in understanding the differences (and possible similarities) between human and machine vision.
-My interdisciplinary academic trajectory stems from a desire to investigate the correspondence between AI and Neuroscience.
+I am a PhD student at the Cognitive Computer Vision Lab, supervised by Prof. Dr. Bernhard Egger at the University of Erlangen Nuremberg.
+My research focuses on exploring the interplay between human and machine vision, aiming to uncover both their differences and potential similarities.
+With a deep interdisciplinary curiosity, my academic journey is driven by a desire to bridge the fields of AI and Neuroscience.

-Previously, I worked as a Research Scientist in the research group Learning in Early Childhood at the Max Planck Institute of Human Cognitive and Brain Sciences, Leipzig, Germany.
-My main responsibility during this time was to design end-to-end pipelines for processing Neuroimaging data.
+Prior to my PhD, I worked as a Research Scientist in the Learning in Early Childhood group at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, Germany.
+There, I led the design of end-to-end pipelines for processing Neuroimaging data, merging technical expertise with insights into human cognitive development.

-I completed a B.Sc.
-(H) in Physics in 2018 and a M.Sc.
-Life Science Informatics in 2020.
-The reason I went from Physics to Life Science Informatics was to explore unconstrained systems such as the brain.
+I hold a B.Sc.
+(Hons) in Physics (2018) and an M.Sc. in Life Science Informatics (2020).
+My transition from Physics to Life Science Informatics reflects my passion for exploring unconstrained and complex systems like the human brain.

-Apart from my academic interests, I enjoy getting to know new people and perspectives.
-In my free time, I like to read popular science books and dance.
+Beyond academics, I thrive on connecting with people and gaining fresh perspectives.
+In my free time, I enjoy reading popular science literature and expressing myself through dance.
+Currently, I am also exploring AI applications for the industry